Health and Wellbeing

 We are proud of our support structure and as a school hope to be proactive in promoting good practices for health and wellbeing within school.

 LRGS are proud supporters of the Time To Change campaign.

-All pupils in Year 7 will take part in How to Thrive and the Penn Resilience Programme, building resilience and life skills.
+All pupils in Year 7 will take part the Penn Resilience Programme, building resilience and life skills.
 Values sessions are provided to all boys in a manner appropriate for their age and development, emphasising the importance of healthy living, family life, community involvement and personal relationships.

 Our successful peer mentoring scheme, whereby older students support younger pupils, has been described by Ofsted as: 'an outstanding example of the School's care'.

 The Medical Centre is located in Storey House and is staffed by the School Nursing Sister and a Registered Nurse who are available throughout the school day and House Matrons provide out of hours medical cover.

 The Student Support team offer a confidential listening service to all students.
 We have a dedicated 'person centred' school counsellor and appreciate the value of additional CBT support and Transactional Analysis from external agencies.
 Wyresdale House received funding from the Friends of LRGS to redecorate and provide furniture and equipment for a Quiet Room where pupils are welcome to relax and receive additional support.

 Mental Health First Aid